Considering a Conventional Loan?

 Conventional loans have the most flexible guidelines for self employed borrowers.
 In many cases, conventional underwriting will only require a borrower to have 1 year tax returns instead of 2 years of tax returns (for VA Loans, FHA, and Jumbo loans).

 Conventional loans allow Investment and second home properties.
 (VA Loans and FHA loans do not allow them).

 Conventional Loan appraisals are not stuck to the property like they are with VA loans and FHA loans.
 This is a good news especially if you have an appraisal value that is low and you want to order a second appraisal.

 Conventional Loans are ideal for Manufactured Homes (VA and FHA have lots of challenging requirements for manufactured homes)

 Conventional Loans are ideal for Condo properties.
 (VA and FHA require them to be on a pre-approved list)

 Conventional loans are not assumable mortgages.
 VA loans are the only assumable mortgages at this time

 Conventional mortgages follows guidelines set forth by Freddie Mac and Fannie Mae.

 Conventional mortgages are often referred to as “Conforming Loans”.
 Notice the word ‘conforms’.
 It refers to a loan that ‘conforms’ to all the necessary criteria and guidelines.
 A loan that does not conform to the general guidelines is referred to as a “non-conforming loan”.
-But…to complicate things, a loan that is non-conforming simply because the loan amount exceeds the guidelines is called a jumbo loan (which you will learn about later!).
+But…to complicate things, a loan that is non-conforming simply because the loan amount exceeds the guidelines is called a jumbo loan.